atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 						- Tool - a library or tool useful for creating other tools- i.e. can be conceivably included as a dependency in something.
 					- Verb - what does it do with records.
 						- Select - can work with many of this thing.
-						  For example, a client that supported several lexicons would be able to `Select Record Type`,
+						  For example, a client that supported several lexicons would be able to `Select Bluesky Frontpage`,
 						- Aggregate - works with multiple existing records and combines them somehow
+						- Index - like aggre
 						- Manipulate - create or delete records
 						- Transform - edits or converts records to another lexicon or protocol
 						- Batch - can manipulate/transform many records at once